softworkz/embyuserwiki/Open-Subtitles.md

-To use Open Subtitles, you need to register an account on their website.
+To use Open Subtitles, you need to register an account on the Open Subtitles website.

 To do this, click on the Open Subtitles link in the Emby server dashboard.